 The OWASP Top 10 is one of the most well-known projects of OWASP and is a standard framework to evaluate the security risks of applications.
 OWASP Top 10 covers the most critical 10 application security risk, with accompanying standards and tools on how to test, remediate and educate the community, such as OWASP Web Security Testing Guide (WSTG), Mobile Security Testing Guide (MSTG), Cheat Sheet series, and many more.
 Together with tools such as the OWASP Zap Proxy, security practitioners can utilize OWASP guidance to test and identify security weaknesses like server-based vulnerabilities and application based vulnerabilities.
 Some of the vulnerabilities known as application vulnerabilities are Cross-Site Scripting (XSS), SQL Injection (SQLi), Insecure Direct Object References(IDOR)

-In the next few weeks, we will go into more detail about what OWASP is, OWASP Top 10 Web Application Security Risks, and other OWASP projects.
+We hope you enjoyed our article.
+You may also want to check our other blog posts where we go into more detail about what OWASP is, OWASP Top 10 Web Application Security Risks, and other OWASP projects.